The Local Hole revealed by galaxy counts and redshifts: The Hubble Diagram

 We immediately see that in two out of three regions the bulk motion prediction agrees with the data much better than the non-bulk motion model where only the Local Group is moving with 633kms$^{-1}$ with respect to the CMB.
 Even in the third region in the 6dFGS SGC direction, although the data agrees better with the non-bulk motion model, it is also still in reasonable agreement with the bulk motion model.
 The significance of the rejection of the non-bulk motion model has been estimated using the $K=11.75$ bin.
 This is necessary as the smoothing by the galaxy luminosity function causes different magnitude bins to be highly covariant and also the final bin may be less reliable as discussed above.
 The level of rejection of the non-bulk motion model in the 6dFGS-NGC and SDSS-NGC regions is at the $3.1\sigma$ and $2.3\sigma$ levels respectively.
 This suggests that at least in the 6dFGS-NGC and SDSS-NGC directions we may be seeing a bulk motion with convergence to the CMB dipole not yet reached at our $K<12.5$mag survey limits.
 Combining the measurements across all three regions we find a overall rejection of the non-bulk motion model at the $3.9\sigma$ level.
 In contrast, the bulk motion model is consistent with the data overall at the $1.5\sigma$ level.
 The fit of the bulk motion model indicates that the scale of convergence is larger than the $\approx150$h$^{-1}$Mpc scale probed at $K<12.5$.
 However, it should be noted that the residual dipole effect is small relative to the LSS correction.

 It is somewhat counter-intuitive that the regions which are less underdense on average (6dFGS-NGC, SDSS-NGC) agree with the bulk motion model whilst the most underdense region (6dFGS-SGC) agrees with the dipole based non-bulk motion model.
 However, this might be consistent with a faster local expansion in the most underdense area.
 In this view the agreement of 6dFGS-SGC $\overline{z}(m)$ with the non-bulk motion model (blue line) would be accidental with the real interpretation being a bulk motion (green line) combined with a faster local expansion resulting in an excess $v_{pec}$ as is observed.
 We note that in the other two regions there is at least no inconsistency with a faster local expansion rate relative to the bulk motion model.
 But it should still be noted that our simple models do not include peculiar velocities generated by structures like Shapley-8 in 6dFGS-NGC which would produce apparently higher expansion rates even beyond their nominal redshift, due to the smoothing of $\overline{z}(m)$ by the galaxy luminosity function.
+Similarly, these models may be somewhat affected by inhomogenous Malmquist bias from LSS at deeper redshifts that is not fully accounted for with our $K<12.5$ derived $\phi(z)$ density profiles.

 We conclude that the successful fit of a bulk motion model fit to $\overline{z}(m)$ may be consistent with the $\approx$150h$^{-1}$Mpc scale coherent under-density found in $n(z)$ and $n(m)$ across our three regions.
 The question of whether the 300h$^{-1}$Mpc void is visible dynamically in $\overline{z}(m)$ is less clear because that statistic does not reach $z\approx0.1$.
 Clearly the SNIa Hubble diagram probes out to larger redshifts where it is a more probable standard candle than our galaxy samples.
 The question then of whether there is dynamical evidence of a Local Hole is of course intertwined with the cosmological model that is assumed.